Huespal/react-storybook/README.md

 1. Create story for your `SocialButton` component
 2. Create different states of your `SocialButton` component - one with outline and another without
-3. Use knobs addon to be able to pass props to your component - add the functionality to your `SocialButton` story so we can change its size and icon.
+3. Use knobs addon to be able to pass props to your component - add the functionality to your `SocialButton` story so we can change its size and icon within the Storybook.

 #### Bonus